 About the Admiral Brown Branch of Comhaltas

 The Admiral Brown branch is based in Foxford and has members from various parts of Mayo.
 The branch has 130 members most of whom are quite young and encouraging these young members is one of the main focuses of the branch.
-Members are encouraged to take part in Fleadhs as individuals and groups and they also take part at numerous performances and competitions throughout the year.
+Members are encouraged to take part in Fleadhanna as individuals and groups and they also take part at numerous performances and competitions throughout the year.
 The branch informs its members of various upcoming musical events and competitions and encourages all to attend workshops, sessions and summer schools everywhere and anywhere throughout the year!
 Junior Sessions and Teenage Sessions take place monthly and everyone is welcome to attend.
 At different times of the year the branch run Workshops, Culture Nights, Concerts, Céilís, Rambling House, Competitions, Radio Performances and Days out!
 The branch was very successful in hosting 'Fleadh Cheoil Mhaigh Eo' in 2018 and again in 2019 and are also responsible for running the annual 'Foxford Traditional Weekend' which takes place in October each year.
 Both junior and senior members have been successful throughout the years at various county, provincial and All-Ireland competitions and indeed some have gone the professional musicians route, touring the world.
-This year alone, the branch has had numerous prize winners at the All-Ireland Fleadh Cheoil in music, song and dance.
+Last August alone, the branch had numerous prize winners at the All-Ireland Fleadh Cheoil in music, song and dance.
+Certainly, one of the highlights over the years was when Fr.
+Towey and Packie Tynan let the ‘St. Patrick’s Céili Band’ to All-Ireland glory winning the Junior Céilí Band competition in 1961 and again in 1965.
+The branch was ecstatic in 2011, when John McHugh led the U18 Céilí Band to All-Ireland glory and brought the ‘Mrs Crotty Cup’ back to Foxford.
+Mayo bands have won the All-Ireland on four occasions - three of those bands were trained in Foxford!
 If you would like to introduce your child to the fun side of music, song and dance...or perhaps you are an adult who would like to get back into music, why not join our branch...we will be delighted to welcome you!

 Comhaltas Branch Membership